 Why?

-I'm one of those people who enjoy absorbing information about something very specific and solving mysteries for no apparent reason.
-Maybe it feels natural for us; maybe we see patterns in everything and are tempted to get to the bottom of them.
+I'm the kind of person who enjoys absorbing information about something very specific and solving mysteries for no apparent reason.
+Or getting absorbed by them, if you will.
+Maybe it feels natural for people like us; maybe we see patterns in everything and are tempted to get to the bottom of them.
 Or maybe we never wanted to stop playing.
 Some would say there are lots of similarities with putting together puzzles.
 Perhaps you would like this Quora answer: Why do people like puzzles?

 Sometimes I may do things the hard way, instead of the obvious way.
 Why?
-Because this is how we roll in this blog.
+As a great composer once said, "only difficult solutions are worthwhile in art".

 How did you learn about signals?
 How could I learn, too?

-See my nerd story.
-I learnt by spending much of my free time SWLing, programming, playing musical instruments, and reading for many, many years.
+The way I learnt was by spending much of my free time experimenting with computers, playing musical instruments, and reading for many, many years; see my nerd story.
 This geeky stuff is what I've always enjoyed doing and I find it relaxing as well.
-It's like when some people like listening to heavy metal or reading manga, and end up having a lot of knowledge on the subject as a byproduct.
+It's like when some people like listening to heavy metal or playing a video game, and end up having a lot of knowledge on the subject as a byproduct.

-Here are some sources that might be suitable for beginners:
+Here are some sources about signal processing that might be suitable for beginners:

 I don't do those at all, sorry.